 This smoking can be of any tobacco product like the Hookah.
 However, cigarette smoke has been found to have adverse effects.

 Frequent heartburn due to acid reflux can irritate your throat and make you prone and susceptible to developing bronchitis.

 A weak immune system and low resistance to colds can increase your chances of getting this condition.
 An acute cold or a chronic autoimmune disease can weaken you making you more prone to the disease.

-Furthermore, exposure to chemical fumes and irritants at work can cause occupational bronchitis.
+Furthermore, exposure to chemical fumes and irritants at work can lead to a risk of developing occupational bronchitis.

-Acute bronchitis usually does not pose any complications.
+Acute type usually does not pose any complications.
 However, in some instances, it can lead to pneumonia.

 The symptoms of pneumonia and bronchitis are similar but these conditions are quite different.